Action-Dynamics Modeling and Cross-Temporal Interaction for Online Action Understanding: Method

 \section{Method}

-The proposed method aims to enable the model to perform both action anticipation and detection within a video stream, as illustrated in Fig. 2.
+The proposed method aims to enable both online action anticipation and detection within a video stream, as illustrated in Fig. 1.
 In the following sections, we provide a detailed explanation of each module, outlining their specific contributions to the overall framework.